szilard/benchm-ml/README.md

 the tools) for helping me in tuning and getting the most out of their ML tools.
-As a side effect of this work I had the pleasure to be invited to talk at several conferences (KDD, R-finance, useR!, eRum, H2O World, Crunch, Predictive Analytics World, EARL, Domino Data Science Popup, Big Data Day LA, Budapest Data Forum) and to over 10 meetups (see code/slides and for some video recordings [here](https://github.com/szilard/talks)).
+As a side effect of this work I had the pleasure to be invited to talk at several conferences (KDD, R-finance, useR!, eRum, H2O World, Crunch, Predictive Analytics World, EARL, Domino Data Science Popup, Big Data Day LA, Budapest Data Forum) and to over 10 meetups, e.g.:

+- KDD Invited Talk - Machine Learning Software in Practice: Quo Vadis? - Halifax, Canada, August 2017
+- R in Finance Keynote - No-Bullshit Data Science - Chicago, May 2017
+- LA Data Science Meetup - Machine Learning in Production - Los Angeles, May 2017
+- useR!
+2016 - Size of Datasets for Analytics and Implications for R - Stanford, June 2016
+- H2O World - Benchmarking open source ML platforms - Mountain View, November 2015
+- LA Machine Learning Meetup - Benchmarking ML Tools for Scalability, Speed and Accuracy - LA, June 2015

+(see code/slides and for some video recordings [here](https://github.com/szilard/talks)).
 The work goes on, expect more results...